 The Great Wall Of China

 Tiananmen Square is a large square situated in the heart of Beijing that has become a popular destination due to political rallies and its rich history.
+Combine it with other historical sights in these tours.

 The Forbidden City is spread over an area of 74 acres and is considered to be the largest palace complex in the world.
 The palace is from the Ming and Qing dynasties, and was built in 1420 and has become one of Beijing’s most popular tourist attractions.